 Focus Trumps Time

-A short but intense focus leads to a better and quicker outcome than long but mild focus.
+A short but intense focus yields a better and quicker outcome than a long but mild focus.

-It's common sense, but I had a deeper understanding and appreciation when I delibrately reflect on it and experience it.
-Friends in my circle who are smart and quick to get things done are also the most focused people I know.
+It's common sense, but I gained a deeper understanding and appreciation when I deliberately reflected on it and experienced it.
+Friends in my circle who are smart and quick to get things done are also the most focused individuals I know.
 They may not necessarily know a concept or a new technology, but they learn quickly with their intense focus.

-Cultivate intense focus because it allows you to get more things done in a shorter time.
+Cultivate intense focus because it enables you to accomplish more in a shorter amount of time.
 You'll do more and have a fuller life.
-You don't need to live a long life, you just need to live a focused life.
+You don't need to live a long life; you just need to live a focused life.

 I was prompted to write this short piece when reading an excellent write-up on procrastination by Paul Graham here.
 Read it!